Seeing Radio: From Zero RF Priors to Explainable Modulation Recognition with Vision Language Models: VLMs Are RF Signal Classifiers After Fine‑Tuning

 \subsection{Noise Robustness Evaluation}

 To evaluate the noise robustness of our visual representations, we fine-tuned Qwen2.5-VL-7B-Instruct on a mixed dataset covering signal-to-noise (SNR) values from 10 dB to 50 dB.
 Each VLM was separately tested at discrete SNR levels varying from 10~dB to 50~dB with a step size of 5~dB, as illustrated in Fig.~\ref{fig:SNR}.
 Across all image modes, we noticed a steady improvement of accuracy with higher SNR levels, confirming that each representation benefits from improved signal quality.
-Notably, the joint representation experiences a faster increase rate than the spectrogram-only and IQ-only modes, improving from approximately 59.3\% at 10 dB to about 83.45\% at 35 dB, after which performance plateaus.
+Notably, the joint representation experiences a faster increase rate than the spectrogram-only and IQ-only modes, improving from approximately 62.20\% at 10 dB to about 86.10\% at 35 dB, after which performance plateaus.
 This trend reflects the fact that the IQ-only representation, which is highly sensitive to temporal fluctuations, becomes ineffective under heavy noise (e.g., at 10 dB) and thus cannot exploit the full signal structure.
 By contrast, the joint representation combines both spectral stability and temporal dynamics and is therefore better able to leverage the improved conditions at higher SNR values.
 These results demonstrate that the joint representation consistently delivers superior noise robustness.